jiayuehua/blog/_posts/2021-11-26-shear-rotation.md

 Any angular rotation can be expressed as the sum of three shear transformations.
 Shear right, then down, then right again; the result is an angular rotation!

-Unlike the previous method for rotating by 90 degrees, this sum-of-shears method isn't "pixel-conserving," because you'll end up shifting almost all the pixels by non-integer pixel offsets.
-So there has to be some interpolation to fit the data back onto the pixel grid.
-This interpolation slightly blurs the resulting image, even when rotating by 90 degrees.

 In writing this JavaScript code I learned about the [`context.setTransform`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/setTransform) function, which makes the code for shearing an image almost disappointingly easy, and this "rotation by composing affine transformations" business almost obvious.

+Unlike the previous method for rotating by 90 degrees, this sum-of-shears method requires some pixels to move by non-integer amounts.
+You can deal with this either by interpolating their color values (which introduces blurring, even when rotating by 90 degrees) or by snapping to the pixel grid (which makes this approach "pixel-conserving" in the same way as the previous recursive-rotation approach).

 Check it out on your own sample image below: